linuxreader/linuxreader.github.io/content/booknotes/Your Brain on Porn.md

 - Desire to interact with women.
 - Boners are back!!

-justified it in my head by saying it was ‘healthy for me’ and ‘at least it isn't a drug.‘
+Justified it in my head by saying it was ‘healthy for me’ and ‘at least it isn't a drug.‘

 Any of the following may precede or accompany delayed ejaculation and erectile dysfunction: